ashleyhodge/fakesite/README.md

 - CSS

 ## Challenges
+Using Vimeo API:
+- I spent most of my time working with this API trying to understand the documentation and the implementation using NextJS, but unfortunately I was not able to get it working before the deadline.
+I will continue working on this until I fully understand and am able to use this API in my application.

 Carousel Component:
 - Styling this component was difficult due to the use of a new technology - React-Player.
 Although the instructions stated not to worry about using a video player during this application, I decided that using on would give me the chance to show my ability to learn something new in a limited time frame.
 It was a difficult challenge to overcome but in the end I made it work.